pyvista/pyvista-tutorial/README.md

 4. Break.
 Stretch fingers and grab some coffee.
 (15 minutes)

-5. Mesh animation - Show how to animate meshes using the PyVista API to make awesome online documentation.
+5. Animation/generating figures - Show how to animate/generating figures using the PyVista API to make awesome online documentation.
 (10 min for talk, 10 min for exercise)

-6. PyVista, jupyterlab, and sphinx - Leverage PyVista to make some awesome interactive web documentation.
+6. PyVista and sphinx - Leverage PyVista to make some awesome interactive web documentation.
 (20 min for talk, 10 min for exercise)

 7. Quick break.
 Prepare for the final run.
 (10 minutes)